 I include the following disclosure at the end of my manuscript, which I now believe should cover all of my intellectual output:

-This book was written using contemporary digital writing tools, including spelling and grammar checkers, reference management software, and, on a limited basis, large language models.
-Such systems were used as editorial aids: to rephrase sentences, test alternative formulations, summarize notes, and assist with transitions during revision.
-They were not used to generate archival claims, historical interpretations, or original arguments.
-All sources were selected, verified, and cited by the author.
-The responsibility for the text’s claims, structure, and conclusions rests entirely with me.
+This work was written using contemporary digital writing tools, including spelling and grammar checkers, reference management software, search engines, and, on a limited basis, large language models.
+Such systems were used as editorial and exploratory aids: to interrogate thought, identify turgid prose, test alternative formulations, summarize notes, discuss methodological alternatives, and assist with formatting.
+They were not used to generate claims or historical evidence.
+All sources were selected and verified by the author, who takes responsibility for the study design, interpretations, and conclusions.

 Given that this study examines the history of literary automation, distributed cognition, and machine-assisted authorship, the writing process itself reflects the continuity between past and present techniques of composition.
 Rather than treating these tools as external or exceptional, I regard them as part of the long-standing infrastructure of collective intellectual labor that this book seeks to describe.